Updated on 23 Jan 2020.

 #4.
 Balance Transfer Fee

 Banks allow the balance transfer facility under which you can transfer your credit outstanding with the current credit card to a new card.
-This clears the all the debt with the previous card.
+This clears all the debt with the previous card.

 How to Avoid Balance Transfer Fee